Do you feel like selling never gets any easier?

 The goal is to document repetitive and time-consuming tasks that could be optimized or automated with AI.

-• Run workshops or surveys to understand the daily challenges of your team members.
+• Run workshops or surveys to understand your team members’ daily challenges

-• Predict lead conversion probabilities based on historical data.
+• Predict lead conversion rates using historical data

-• Reduce the time sales reps spend on manual qualification, allowing them to focus on high-potential leads.
+• Reduce the time sales reps spend on manual qualification so they can focus on high-potential leads

-The company organized a series of focus group sessions.
-Each session included 8—10 sales reps from various regions and product lines.
+Example: A technology company organized a series of focus group sessions.
+Each session included 8-10 sales reps from various regions and product lines.
 The sessions were facilitated by an external consultant to ensure unbiased feedback.
-They also used Wonderway.io AI-powered sales coaching software to leverage the sales process.
+They also used Wonderway.io AI-powered sales coaching software to optimize the sales process.

 During these sessions, sales reps are asked about:

-• Almost 50% of the leads they engage with weren’t a good fit for the company’s products.
+• Almost 50% of the leads they engaged with weren’t a good fit for the company’s products

 2. Set goals for AI adoption aligned with business objectives